Mole (sauce)

 Generally, a mole sauce contains fruits, nuts, chili peppers, and spices like black pepper, cinnamon, or cumin.

+Pre-Hispanic Mexico showcases chocolate's complex role, primarily as a beverage rather than a confection.
+Although modern culinary practices emphasize its versatility, historical evidence indicates chocolate's earlier use in sacred rituals and as currency.
+It was much later that chocolate was added to mole.

 While not moles in the classic sense, there are some dishes that use the term in their name.
 Mole de olla is a stew made from beef and vegetables, which contains guajillo and ancho chili, as well as a number of other ingredients found in moles.